edgarsbarajas/Hawk_Set/README.md

-# README

-##  Welcome to Hawk Set
+#  Welcome to Hawk Set

-Our Hawk Set project is a Set card game clone.
-It's an online solo game that tests your matching and set creation skills.
+An online solo game that tests your matching and set creation skills.

 Goal: Race against the clock to select as many valid sets as you can, as quickly as possible.